tidev/appcd-plugin-webpack/migration.md

 ### Platform specific files

 When using Webpack the use of platform specific files changes slightly.
-Instead of placing your resources in a platform specific subfolder, you need add the platform as a suffic to the filename.
+Instead of placing your resources in a platform specific subfolder, you need add the platform as a suffix to the filename.

 > 💡 **TIP:** This only applies to things that you `require`/`import` through Webpack.
 The `platform` folder for example is excempt from this new rule.